cypht-org/cypht/README.md

 #### Cypht
 [https://cypht.org](https://cypht.org)

 All your E-mail, from all your accounts, in one place.
-Cypht is not your father's webmail.
-Unless you are one of my daughters, in which case it is your father's webmail.
 Cypht is like a news reader, but for E-mail.
 Cypht does not replace your existing accounts - it combines them into one.
 And it's also a news reader.

 ![screenshot](https://github.com/cypht-org/cypht-website/blob/master/img/Inbox.PNG "Inbox View").